eclipse-che4z/che-che4z-lsp-for-cobol/clients/cobol-lsp-vscode-extension/README.md

 # LSP for COBOL Extension
-The Cobol Language Support standardizes the communication between language tooling and your code editor.
+The Cobol Language Support standardizes the communication between language tooling and your code editor using the Language Server Protocol (LSP) .
 Cobol Language Support defines the protocol that is used between an editor or IDE and a language server that provides the following COBOL syntax awareness features:

 - **Autocomplete**
 	> Provides suggestions for COBOL keywords while you type.